wp-plugins/jquery-colorbox/readme.txt

 * My question isn't answered here.
 What do I do now?

-Feel free to write an email to blog [at] techotronic.de or open a thread at <a href="http://wordpress.org/tags/jquery-colorbox?forum_id=10">the jQuery Colorbox WordPress.org forum</a>.
+Feel free to open a thread at <a href="http://wordpress.org/tags/jquery-colorbox?forum_id=10">the jQuery Colorbox WordPress.org forum</a>.

 I'll include new FAQs in newer versions.

 == Changelog ==
 = 4.1 (2011-06-30) =
+* NEW: Polish translation by <a href="http://positionmaker.pl">Kornel Łysikowski</a>
 * CHANGE: moved bulk of JavaScript from inline to file
 * CHANGE: additional option for adding colorbox class to images outside of posts and pages.
 * CHANGE: major refactoring, hopefully speeds up frontend and backend rendering